evenmillz/Python_Assisgnments/README.md

 ## Approach

 - **Every challenge is original.**
-- **I don't reuse generic code — all solutions are uniquely written and aligned to my learning journey.**
+- **I don't reuse generic code.
+All solutions are uniquely written and aligned to my learning journey.**
 - **Where applicable, I add personal twists, symbolic elements, or advanced logic.**

 ---